simonemberton/Introduction_to_Creative_Coding/Week_15/Week_15.md

     text("Health: " + nf(health, 1, 2), 10, 30);
     text("Level: " + level, 200, 30);
 ```
-Let's make sure our health gets changed when we collide, so update our collision condition to reduce health by 0.1 each frame we're collisding:
+Let's make sure our health gets changed when we collide, so update our collision condition to reduce health by 0.1 each frame we're colliding:

 ```javascript
 if (pipes[i].hits(bird)) {